 Elevated LDL-cholesterol (LDL-C or “bad cholesterol”) is a significant risk factor for cardiovascular disease.
 The CDC (Centers for Disease Control) through NHANES (National Health & Nutrition Examination Survey) estimates that 78 million(2) U.S. adults have elevated levels of LDL-C (also known as hypercholesterolemia).
 In the U.S., increasing attention has been placed on aggressive LDL-C lowering.
 This has led to the combination of statins with other treatments to reach LDL-C goals.

-Statin therapy is effective but side effects and intolerance can limit use for some
+Statin therapy is effective but side effects can limit use for some patients

 Statins are the cornerstone of lipid treatment today and are highly effective at lowering LDL-C. This class of drugs includes atorvastatin calcium (Lipitor®), the most prescribed LDL-C lowering drug in the world and the best-selling pharmaceutical in history: